j-mcnelis/Creating-a-Password-Manager/README.md

 	- Create a logging system for each time an account is created, edited, or viewed
 	- Send logs to Splunk
 - Now moving into the actual roadmap for the project, the sections are split into phases with each phase containing a goal, tasks, and deliverables
+- Once started, each phase will also contain a link to their respective documentation

+---

 ### Phase 1 – Planning & Architecture
 - Goal: Establish the system’s foundation, security model, and design